Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 The Ohio steelhead fishery was created and is maintained by the ODNR through extensive stocking programs, with reports of initial stockings of over 500,000 steelhead a year.

-Now, only select rivers, such as the Grand River, the Chagrin River, Conneaut Creek, Rocky River, and Vermilion River, enjoy annual stockings and they make the best rivers for fly fishing Ohio steelhead.
+Select rivers, such as the Grand River, the Chagrin River, Conneaut Creek, Rocky River, and Vermilion River, enjoy annual stockings, making them the best rivers for fly fishing steelhead in Ohio.

 For more information on these Ohio Rivers, check out my page on Best Ohio Steelhead Rivers.